ukparliament/ontologies/meta/weeknotes/2023/43/temp/index.md

 All of which puts us well on the path to upgrading our assorted components.
 Unfortunately, coupling those components together is not going quite so well.
 Especially given the complications of our assorted environments.
 It's a little like having a new washing machine, a new electricity supply and new plumbing, but no pipes or cables.
 Next Tuesday sees yet another meeting - it may even be a workshop - at which we aim to sketch out where our assorted components live and how they connect together.
 Wish us luck.

-In small item of good plumbing news, Jon and Jianhan have combined efforts and Jon's code is now pointing at Jianhan's upgraded Solr.
+In a small item of good plumbing news, Jon and Jianhan have combined efforts and Jon's code is now pointing at Jianhan's upgraded Solr.
 Have a fiddle with the [query parameter here](https://search-prototype.herokuapp.com/search-prototype/objects?object=http%3A%2F%2Fdata.parliament.uk%2Fresources%2F345469) if you don't believe us.
 We feel sure you'll be amazed.

 ## People, places, parties - future facing